atomicdata-dev/atomic-data-browser/CONTRIBUTE.md

 - Check the [changelog](changelog.md), make sure the headers are correct
 - `yarn lint-fix`
 - `yarn build` to build typescript files (don't skip this!)
-- `yarn build-server` builds and copies assets to `../atomic-data-rust` folder.
-Make sure that one is on you machine, in the same dir as `atomic-data-browser`.
+- `yarn build-server` builds and copies assets to `../atomic-data-rust` folder (.js builds and playwright end-to-end tests).
+Make sure that `atomic-data-rust` directory exists on your machine as a sibling of `atomic-data-browser`.
 - `yarn test` (don't you publish a broken build!), make sure `atomic-server` is running on `localhost`.
 - commit any changes
 - `yarn publish`